dalenguyen/firebase-wordpress-plugin/README.md

 ### What can I do with this Integrate Firebase plugin?

-At version 0.2.2, a user can integrate Firebase authentication to WordPress.
-That means you can log in, log out and show data only to logged in users.
+At version 0.3.0, a user can integrate Firebase authentication to WordPress.
+That means you can:

+* log in, log out and show data only to logged in users.
+* Get Real Time database in Dashboard

 ### How can I add a login form to WordPress?